TheAcharya/MarkerData-Website/docs/case-study-1.md

 ### Sending & Managing VFX Data Set to a Database Application

 Josh Beal utilises Airtable to manage his Data Set.
 Airtable is undoubtedly a powerful cloud-base database application.
 It has a lot of features when comes to automations, scripting, extensions, report generation and collaboration.
-But users have to bear a [high cost](https://www.airtable.com/pricing){target=“_blank”} when factoring in collaborative expansion.
+But users have to bear a [high cost](https://www.airtable.com/pricing){target=“_blank”} when factoring in collaborative expansion and additional user licenses.
 Furthermore, additional database views and features are locked behind a higher paywall tier.
 Having alternative database platforms would be ideal to the end user.

 ![Excerpts from Josh Beal’s Video](assets/airtable_database.gif)

 !!!info Info
 The above example shows merging of image’s data set and `.csv`’s data set via Airtable’s [CSV Import Extension](https://support.airtable.com/docs/csv-import-extension){target=“_blank”}.
-In my opinion, there is still a little manual work involved when mapping data to the appropriate fields.
+There is still a little manual work involved when mapping data to the appropriate fields.
 !!!

 ### Creating Burn-In labels